 Moving into a new apartment or rental can be a project.
 You have so much furniture, clothes and knickknacks to move into your new place.
 But once you’re settled, how do you know your belongings will stay safe?
 You might not think you have expensive things, but could you afford to replace all of them at a moment’s notice?
 That’s where renters insurance coverage comes in.

 To learn more about renters insurance coverage and AAA renters insurance, we spoke to Ray Eng, vice president of insurance sales for AAA Northeast.

 Why do you need renters insurance coverage?

-If you live in an apartment or other type of rental situation, renters insurance is a way to cover your personal possessions and your personal liability.
+If you live in an apartment or other type of rental, renters insurance is a way to cover your personal possessions and your personal liability.
 “Many apartment complexes require their tenants to have renters insurance,” said Eng.
 “And also for them to carry certain liability limits.”

 Your landlord is already paying the property insurance, but if you want to cover your personal items, you need renters insurance.
 Renters insurance coverage provides protection for personal items in the event that they are stolen or damaged.
-It also covers personal liability in the case that someone is injured at your rental and you are held liable.
+It also covers personal liability in case someone is injured at your rental and you are held liable.